Package 'NNS'

 Description

-Creates partitions based on partial moment quadrant centroids, iteratively assigning identifications to observations based on those quadrants (unsupervised partitional and hierarchial clustering method).
+Creates partitions based on partial moment quadrant centroids, iteratively assigning identifications to observations based on those quadrants (unsupervised partitional and hierarchical clustering method).
 Basis for correlation, dependence NNS.dep, regression NNS.reg routines.

 Usage